ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

             [resources/]           # Integration test resources

-        target/                    # Compiled executables and other artifacts end up here balo/                  # BALO files, one per each module, will be created here bin/                   # Executables will be created here caches/
+        target/                    # Compiled executables and other artifacts end up here balo/                  # BALO files (one per each module) will be created here bin/                   # Executables will be created here caches/
                 bir_cache/